interpretml/interpret/docs/interpret/hyperparameters.md

 hyperparameters: [2, 3]

-guidance: Generally, the default setting is effective, but it's worth checking if changing to 3 can offer better accuracy on your specific data.
+guidance: Generally, the default setting of 2 is better, but it's worth checking if changing to 3 can offer better accuracy on your specific data.
 The max_leaves parameter only applies to main effects.

 ## min_samples_leaf
 default: 4

-hyperparameters: [2, 3, 4, 5, 6]
+hyperparameters: [2, 3, 4, 5, 10, 20, 50]

 guidance: The default value usually works well, however experimenting with slightly higher values could potentially enhance generalization on certain datasets.
+For smaller datasets, having a low value might be better.
+On larger datasets this parameter seems to have little effect.

 ## min_hessian
 default: 0.0